jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 terminology) would be responsible for:

 - Extracting the user and article IDs (`123` and `abc456`).
-- Determining those resources actually exist in the database, and passing them to the view/handler in a context record.
+- Determining those records actually exist in the database, and passing them to the view/handler in a context record.
 - Validating that the requester has permissions to operate on those User and Article records.